 Shipping in Wartime (1912-1918)

-On 20 September 1912, several days before the outbreak of the Balkan Wars, the Greek government requisitioned all merchant ships at the port of Piraeus.
+On 20 September 1912, several days before the outbreak of the imminent Balkan Wars, the Greek government requisitioned all merchant ships at the port of Piraeus.
 Additional ships were requisitioned in other ports of Greece, whilst Greek steamers in foreign ports were given orders to sail full speed to Greece.

 However, the whole process was overshadowed by an unfortunate incident.
 No one in charge thought to notify Greek steamers in ports under the control of the Turks.
 The latter, taking advantage of this oversight and in breach of international law, withheld all Greek steamships a few days before the declaration of the war.
 As a result, several Greek vessels did not participate in the war and even worse, were placed at the service of enemy forces.
 Ultimately, 40 of these ships sailed to Constantinople, where they remained inactive until the end of the war.

 The victory in the Balkan Wars resulted in the recovery of Greek territories which were under Ottoman occupation for centuries.
-Amongst these were the island of Chios and the adjacent island of Oinousses.
+Amongst these were the island of Chios and the adjacent islands of Oinousses.
 Both were destined to play a key role in the course of Greek shipping during the course of the 20th century.
 Many seafarers from these islands, who had already demonstrated outstanding performance since the middle of the 19th century, went on to become world-class shipowners over the next decades.

 At the same time, the experience gained through various events during the Balkan Wars gave rise to strong concerns on the part of the shipowners.
 Several of them, led by Ghikas Coulouras, a master mariner from the island of Hydra, supported the need for the establishment of an association to safeguard the interests of the industry.
 However, this was not a simple issue at the time as on the one hand most shipowners were masters of their own vessels and, on the other, the majority of the few Greek shipping offices were based in the United Kingdom and specifically in London, Cardiff and Newcastle.
 As a result, nothing changed until the outbreak of the First World War, in September 1914, apart from the fact that approximately 100 steamers had been added to the Greek fleet.

 A disagreement between King Constantine and Prime Minister Venizelos resulted in Greece remaining neutral.
-By March 1915, the Greek fleet of 500 steamships was ranked 11th in the World, with excellent prospects of further development.
+By March 1915, the Greek fleet of 500 steamships was ranked 11th in the world, with excellent prospects of further development.

 However, at this point the scene began to change dramatically.
-On the one hand the state, troubled by political instability, failed to show any substantial interest to the shipping industry and, on the other hand, the absence of a collective body that could successfully address unprecedented situations created by the War on a daily basis led to adverse results.
+On the one hand, the state, troubled by political instability, failed to show any substantial interest to the shipping industry and, on the other hand, the absence of a collective body that could successfully address unprecedented situations created by the War on a daily basis led to adverse results.
 Many shipowners, influenced by the continuous rise in the value of ships, began selling their steamers.
 Their decision was further strengthened by the threat of German submarines, which had begun to hit even neutral Greek vessels.
 Within a few months, before the government realised the enormous damage done and had the sale of steamships prohibited, the Greek register had lost more than 100 ships.

 Meanwhile, the astronomical increase in the hires of steamers due to the War brought huge profits to shipowners.
 At the same time, the significant rise in transport costs greatly increased the price of imported goods and caused distress between Greek shipowners and people in their own country for the first time.
 This development revived the idea for the creation of an association aiming to address the issues concerning the industry and this led to the establishment of the Union of Greek Shipowners in Piraeus on February 16, 1916, with Leonidas A. Embiricos elected as first president.
 Most of its founding members belonged to the core of supporters of Venizelos’ party and followed him to Thessaloniki where he formed his new government.

 However, the Greek government had different ideas.
 From November 1917, a heavy retrospective tax was imposed on all shipping revenues dating back to 1915.
 This referred to all profits materialised through the sale, chartering as well as any insurance money paid to owners for war losses.
-Unfortunately, Venizelos, who was re-elected Prime Minister, in his distress to see the Greek fleet rising to pre-war levels as quickly as possible, had a special decree incorporated in the same tax law.
+Venizelos, who was re-elected Prime Minister, in his distress to see the Greek fleet rising to pre-war levels as quickly as possible, had a special decree incorporated in the same tax law.
 According to this, every owner replacing his steamship within a period of five years after the end of the War would be exempted from that particular tax.
 This decree, whose time limit was reduced from five years to two in 1919, led many owners to the hasty decision to invest most of their profits at the wrong time.
 This proved catastrophic for the majority of them, as well as for the industry, as it led to the rapid deterioration of its quality standards over the next few years.

 Shares